NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Camera constraints
 ^^^^^^^^^^^^^^^^^^

-The option ``--camera-position-weight``, with a  default of 0.1, constrains how much the camera positions can move.
+The option ``--camera-position-weight``, with a  default of 0.0 (so it is off by default), constrains how much the camera positions can move.
 This is a soft constraint and is given less priority than reducing the pixel reprojection errors.
+It can still impede the optimization process, so it is suggested to use it with caution.

 This value is a multiplier, representing the ratio of strength of the camera position constraint versus the pixel reprojection error constraint.
 Internally